If you have made till the call letter for the interview, half the work is done.

 - Have ample & adequate knowledge about the airline.

-- You should be properly groomed like a professional pilot, the professional dress code for the industry is suit & tie, and it should be properly maintained.
+- You should be properly groomed as a professional pilot, the professional dress code for the industry is suit & tie, and it should be properly maintained.

 - Be punctual to arrive at the interview.